soxueren/atsd/administration/restarting.md

 # Restarting

-ATSD provides scripts to control ATSD and its components.
+ATSD provides scripts to control the database and its components.

 Use these scripts to gracefully restart ATSD and to resolve startup issues.